 Read on as we explain how to remove an image from Google search results and rebuild your online reputation.

 Most people assume it’s easy to delete photos from the internet if you know what you’re doing.
 In reality, many websites scrape content from other sources, and these sites rarely display any contact information.
 But even if you know who to contact, the website owner may be unresponsive to your request.
 Of course you could file a defamation lawsuit, but this could cause even more negative content to surface online.

 Sometimes things get out of control and photos spread a little faster than you expected them to.
 Maybe you’ve forgotten exactly where you posted the embarrassing photo, or you weren’t even the one who posted it.

 Often, removing the photo is as simple as logging in to your website, social media profile, or other service where you posted the photo and deleting it.
 It may take some time for Google to de-index the image, but eventually, it will disappear.
-If you’ve removed all instances and Google is still returning it in your search results, try using Google’s remove outdated content tool.
+If you’ve removed all instances and Google is still returning it in your search results, then read our article about how to remove content from Google.

 Remove pictures you don’t own from Google

 It’s significantly more difficult to erase photos that you didn’t post online.
 If you know the person who took the photo, you can simply request that they remove it.